 - Include some of it in your bio on your website and social media pages: Is your “about us” description in need of a little spruce up?
 If you have to wonder, chances are it is.
 This is a great way to infuse some of your personality, individuality and voice into what might be an otherwise dry description.

 - You use the info in a Onesheet for a booth at a trade show, or to leave with a donation if your agency is involved with a local charity event.
 This provides a little more info than your business card can (but of course you can leave those too!).

 - Include the information in your email signature!

 Well, as you may know, sometimes we like to give homework here at HAR (don't worry, all of it is extra credit, and none of it is graded)!
 Now that you've digested all that info above, here's a nifty downloadable worksheet you can use to walk you through writing your own pitch!

 When you’re ready to debut your elevator introduction to the world, don’t forget to bring your business cards with you!
-In fact, if you have a few of words from your intro on your card, that will make the other person’s association of you even more memorable!
+In fact, if you have a few words from your intro on your card, that will make the other person’s association with you even more memorable!

 Again, this isn’t a conventional sales pitch kind of deal.
-It’s really just to make a memorable first impression so you can make great connections, pique interest of others and (if you’re chatting with a client) move in for a potential sale later.
+It’s really just to make a memorable first impression so you can make great connections, pique the interest of others, and (if you’re chatting with a client) move in for a potential sale later.